Back To Resources

 How Much Can I Save With Higher SEER Rating?

 Depending on the system you have currently, the answer could be quite a bit.
-Assuming the system is installed to code and is running efficiently, you could be looking at 65% savings annually!
+Assuming the system is installed to code and is running efficiently, you could be looking at up to 65% savings annually!

 Annual savings seer ratings chart